Nadeemb84/data-analysis/README.md

 I didn't duplicate all the Markdown doc everything tho.
 For the entire docs and a deeper explanation of Markdown, you still need to go to the [Markdown][fireball] site.

+You can also use [Bitbucket mark up][BBmarkup] in comments, issues, and commit messages.

 - - -